SAMPADHV/VERILOG/README.md

 # VERILOG
-This Repo consists of some sample practice codes
+This Repo consists of some sample practice codes. consists of some examples